augusto-rehfeldt/book-summarizer/README.md

 API keys are hashed outside of the program and will only be used within the app execution.

+Some models might handle a bigger context size but I've found increasing the context too much is counterproductive, so I've limited some values.
+You can update this at will.

 AI wrote something like 70% of this release.
 I used GPT-4o, Claude 3.5 Sonnet, Deepseek 2.5 Coder and Qwen 2.5 72b interchangeably.

 I dedicated most of my time to (painful) debugging, coordinating requests, merging and improving the AI's output.